usmanfaryadgujjar/Calories-Calculator-Wordpress-Plugin-Tool/README.md

-**🍩 Dunkin’ Nutrition Calculator – WordPress Plugin**
+**🍩 Nutrition Calculator – WordPress Plugin**

-Customizable WordPress plugin that allows your visitors to calculate calories and nutritional values for various Dunkin’ Donuts menu items like beverages, donuts, sandwiches, and more.
+Customizable WordPress plugin that allows your visitors to calculate calories and nutritional values for various Donuts menu items like beverages, donuts, sandwiches, and more.

 **🔧 Features**